TumisangF/Habit-Tracking-Application/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Clone the repository to a computer locally.

 ```bash
 pip install foobar